isomerpages/moe-andersonpri/_co-curriculum-activities/Sports & Games/Badminton.md

 third_nav_title: Sports & Games
 variant: tiptap
 ---
-<p>Students learn the various aspects of badminton playing.
-They are trained
+<p>Through the CCA, our P3 - P6 students will learn the various aspects of
-by a professional coach engaged by the school.
-Members will be put through a rigorous regime of training and practice.
-This will enable them to acquire the required technical skills of badminton playing and stay in shape.
-They will also be introduced to various tactics and mental skills to perform effectively and efficiently especially during competitions.</p>
+badminton.
+CCA members will be put through a rigorous regime of training and practice.
+This will enable them to acquire the required technical and cognitive skills of badminton.
+In addition, members will also be introduced to various tactical and mental skills to prepare them to perform effectively and efficiently during training and competition.</p>
 <h4><strong>Achievements</strong></h4>
 <table style="minWidth: 75px">
 <colgroup>